singh-inder/images-to-gist-server/readme.md

 ## Deploying to Production

 1. [Caddy](https://caddyserver.com) serves as the reverse proxy in the production environment.

-You'll need to pass the following environment variables for Caddy:
-   Create a `.env` file in the project root directory with the following values:
+   The following environment variables are required for Caddy:

    ```sh
    # The domain name that the Caddy server should listen to (e.g., images.com). same as nginx server_name